Criminal Defense Lawyer Rockville MD

 When reading through our testimonials, you can hear our clients mention how knowledgeable, thoughtful, dependable, reliable, and personable Daniel Wright is.
 We strive to meet our client’s expectations and even surpass them.
 We are a criminal defense lawyer Rockville MD can call on to meet their needs.

-If you have been arrested and charged with a crime, you may want an experienced and determined attorney to help you receive the accurate ruling.
+If you have been arrested and charged with a crime, you may want an experienced and determined criminal defense lawyer from Rockland MD to help you receive the accurate ruling.
 We are known to outrival debates with the other party to lessen the sentence or have the charges dismissed altogether.

 There can be confusion when it comes to which misconducts are considered criminal felonies.
 Here are a few examples that would be placed into that category: